Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

 Michigan State Stats and Trends

-- The Spartans have been favored by 5 points or more one time this season and have not covered the spread in any of them.
+- The Spartans have yet to cover the spread this season when favored by 5 points or more.

-- Michigan State's games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- The Spartans have turned the ball over two times this season, three fewer than the Cornhuskers have forced (5).
+- This year, the Spartans have two turnovers, three fewer than the Cornhuskers have takeaways (5).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.